From EPH to Industry-Leading Start-Up:

 After the classroom portion of EPH ended, Gary was placed in an internship with the health department in Bloomfield, New Jersey, under Health Officer Mike Fitzpatrick.
 "I got really, really lucky.
 It's a great township, a great working environment, really nice people," Gary recalled.
 "You are exposed to all sorts of things – food inspections, nail salon inspections, pool inspections, lead inspections, nuisance complaints, court cases.
 I was sent to a neighboring community they had a service contract with for septic inspections.
 I was exposed to pretty much everything!"

 The experience that summer in EPH also led him to switch his food science master's degree program from dietetics to an emphasis on food safety.

-Gary (center) stops for a photo on the last day of the EPH course with OCPE Program Coordinator Bianca Kovalenko and EPH Faculty Coordinator Peter Tabbot.
+Gary (center) stops for a photo on the last day of the EPH course with former OCPE Program Coordinator Bianca Kovalenko and EPH Faculty Coordinator Peter Tabbot.

 Getting His Foot in the Door at Gel Spice

 As his graduate studies wound down, he completed a hands-on practicum field course at the Gel Spice Company in Bayonne.
 Pronounced with a hard G, the name Gel Spice may not be familiar to some, but the family-owned company's products are found in many stores.
 "They produce a variety of spices, under contract, under their own label, and under private labels sold widely," Dorsi explained.

 Once he had his master's degree in hand, Dorsi was hired by Gel Spice to manage their sanitation program.
 His job responsibilities were wide ranging.
 "I wrote Sanitation Standard Operating Procedures (SSOPs) and other SOPs, managed daily sanitation operations, handled customer complaints, and, as a certified auditor, I oversaw their validation and verification programs, performing those audits."